Date

 By Felix Otiato

-Africa has long grappled with the challenge of illicit financial flows and other forms of domestic resource leakages. illegal According to the High-Level Panel Report on Illicit Financial Flows from Africa that was chaired by His Excellency Thabo Mbeki, the continent loses USD 50 billion annually, on the back of the over one trillion dollars that the continent had lost in the three decades prior.
+Africa has long grappled with the challenge of illicit financial flows and other forms of domestic resource leakages.
+According to the High-Level Panel Report on Illicit Financial Flows from Africa that was chaired by His Excellency Thabo Mbeki, the continent loses USD 50 billion annually, on the back of the over one trillion dollars that the continent had lost in the three decades prior.

 Estimates indicate that since the report, illicit financial flows have almost doubled by up to USD 90 billion buoyed by commercial practices related to trade and tax abuse by multinational corporations, criminal activities such as money laundering, trafficking and lastly corruption and abuse of office involving government officials.